jaapie/ns/README.md

 # ns

-A command line Numerical Sequencer for digital photos.
-Sorts files by the EXIF Date and Time Captured attribute.
+A command line numerical sequencer for digital photos.
+Sorts files by the EXIF Date and Time Captured attribute, then renames them with a base string, a seperator, and a sequence number.

 ## Prerequisites
 You need to have the following prerequisite tools and libraries installed on your machine.